Hydramus/vagrant-ubuntu-intune-test/README.md

     vagrant up
     ```

+3. The GUI should automatically pop up.
+If not, open VirtualBox and start the VM manually.

-3. SSH into the VM once it is up and running.
+4. SSH into the VM once it is up and running, if needed.
     ```sh
     vagrant ssh
     ```

-4. When finished, you can suspend the virtual machine by running:
+5. When finished, you can suspend the virtual machine by running:
     ```sh
     vagrant suspend
     ```